oemof/oemof-solph/doc/oemof_outputlib.rst

     results = outputlib.processing.results(om)

-The results are returned in form of a python dictionary holding pandas dataframes.
-The dataframes contain scalar data (e.g. investments) and sequences describing nodes (with keys like (node, None)) and flows between nodes (with keys like (node_1, node_2)).
-You can directly extract the dataframes in the dictionary by using these keys, where "node" is the name of the object you want to address.
+The results are returned in form of a python dictionary holding scalar values (e.g. investments) and sequences.
+The scalars and sequences describe nodes (with keys like (node, None)) and flows between nodes (with keys like (node_1, node_2)).
+Scalars are just scalar values, whereas sequences are stored as pandas DataFrames.
+You can directly extract the data in the dictionary by using these keys, where "node" is the name of the object you want to address.
 If you want to address objects by their label, you can convert the results dictionary such that the keys are changed to strings given by the labels: